zimbora/rtls-controller/README.md

 3. Get map info

-If map found
+  If map found:

     3.1.
 Init wifi interface

     3.2.
 Websocket connect and authenticate

     3.3.
 Mqtt connect and authenticate

 4. Get list of actuators and sensors for each sector for the respective map